bonezuk/athena/README.md

 are collective stored in the one directory.

-For convience I have provided an additional git reposiatory with the libraries pre-built for both the Windows, MacOSX and Linux enviroments.
+For convience I have provided an additional git reposiatory with the libraries pre-built for both Windows, MacOSX and Linux enviroments.

 https://github.com/bonezuk/athena_utils.git

-For Windows the pre-compiled library files are for Windows 64-bit Visual Studio 2013.
+For Windows the pre-compiled library files are for Windows 32-bit and 64-bit Visual Studio 2013.
+	- Debug and release versions of both the win32 and x64 libraries are in their own directory
+	- e.g. for gmock these are
+		gmock-1.7.0-WIN32.DEBUG.VC12
+		gmock-1.7.0-WIN32.OPT.VC12
+		gmock-1.7.0-WIN64.DEBUG.VC12
+		gmock-1.7.0-WIN64.OPT.VC12
+	- In this document these directories are referenced as : gmock-1.7.0-BUILD_TYPE

 For MacOSX they're built using XCode 7 on macOS Sierra.

 Unit-Test Frameworks